probmods/ppaml2016/chapters/4-2-mcmc.md

   return (n==1) ? newLines : makeLines(n-1, newLines);
 }

+// 'justSample' retains an array of samples as a property of the object
+//    returned from inference
+// samples are {value: , score: } objects
-var finalImgSampler = Infer(
+var post = Infer(
-  { method: 'MCMC', samples: 500},
+  { method: 'MCMC', samples: 500, justSample: true}, function(){
-  function(){
     var lines = makeLines(4, []);
-    var finalGeneratedImage = Draw(50, 50, true);
+    var finalGeneratedImage = Draw(50, 50, false);
     drawLines(finalGeneratedImage, lines);
     var newScore = -targetImage.distance(finalGeneratedImage)/1000;
     factor(newScore);
     return lines
    });

+map(function(samp) {
-var finalImage = Draw(100, 100, false);
+  var lines = samp.value;
-var finalLines = sample(finalImgSampler);
+  var img = Draw(50, 50, true);
-drawLines(finalImage, finalLines);
+  drawLines(img, lines);
+}, post.samples);
 ~~~~

 This program uses only a single `factor` at the end of `finalImgSampler`, rather than one per each line rendered as in the SMC version.
 The fact that MCMC supports such a pattern makes it well-suited for programs that invoke complicated, 'black-box' simulations in order to compute likelihoods.
 It also makes MCMC a good default go-to inference method for most programs.
+However, note that MCMC has difficulty inferring the position of all four lines, often producing results that have only three correctly positioned.
+The take-away here: when you can restructure the program to have multiple `factor` statements throughout, as opposed to one at the end, it is often a good idea to do so and to use SMC instead.

 ### Custom MH Proposals